by Richard Allen

 However, for our readers we want them informed correctly.

-The images are of a male and female House Finch.
-The Purple Finch nest much further North.
+The images you've provided are of a male and female House Finch.
+The Purple Finch nests much farther North of your area.

-Placing black-oil sunflower seed in winter will attract House Finches all winter long.
+Placing black-oil sunflower seeds in winter will attract House Finches all winter long.

 Comments for The Red Headed Wren